 France is a significant technological, trade, investment, tourism and development cooperation partner for South Africa.
-Bilateral technical cooperation between South Africa and France exist in various sectors, including energy, agriculture, manufacturing, transport, education and science and technology.
+Bilateral technical cooperation between South Africa and France exists in various sectors including energy, agriculture, manufacturing, transport, education and science and technology.
 About 250 French companies have invested in South Africa and employ around 300 000 people.

-Following their 8th South Africa-France Forum for Political Dialogue, the two countries agreed to strengthen bilateral relations.
-They further agreed to reduce global inequality under France's G7 Presidency, and continue to support the Paris Agreement on Climate Change and the common vision on the environment and human rights.
+Following the 8th South Africa-France Forum for Political Dialogue (FPD), the two countries agreed to strengthen bilateral relations.
+The two countries agreed to elevate the existing Forum for Political Dialogue to a Joint Ministerial Commission, a bilateral relations framework that will be led by the two Foreign Ministers.